flee their homes, residents said Saturday.

 He claimed that the extremists used to live in the villages before joining Boko Haram.

-"Now they have no limits and they are preying on their own community because of the pressure the army offensive has put on them," Ularamu said.
+they have no limits and they are preying on their own community because

+The villages hit are on the fringes of the vast Sambisa forest, a longstanding hideout of the Islamist insurgents.
 The Nigerian army has led a series of raids against them in recent months, succeeding in freeing several dozen women and children from the hands of the jihadists.

 Ularamu said the extremists may have been taking their revenge on their former neighbours.